nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Block Reward
 The amount of cryptocurrency credited to a miner's account after the miner successfully adds a block of transactions to the blockchain.

-The amount of CKBytes credited to a miner's account after the miner successfully adds a block to CKB.
+In Nervos CKB, block rewards are the CKBytes credited to a miner's account after a block is successfully added to CKB by the miner.

 #### See Also
 - [Block](#block)